nilssonjn/SPI-app-lab1/README.md

     ```
     docker run -it -e API_KEY=your-api-key jniths/spi-app-lab1:latest
     ```
-    Without api-key you can run:
+    Without api-key you can run: (Option 2 in the menu will not work without a api-key)
     ```
     docker run -it jniths/spi-app-lab1:latest
     ```